ISISNeutronMuon/MDMC/doc/developer/overview.rst

 1. Create a fork from the master branch of the MDMC repository
 2. Create a branch on your forked repository.
 3. Commit changes to the branch
-4. Create a pull request to the MDMC master.
+4. Create a pull request to the MDMC master branch.
 5. Code is reviewed and any required changes are requested.
 6. After changes are made (and any further reviews occur) branch is merged to master by one of the core MDMC developers.